-And so, having tried versions of it at City Center, Green Gulch and Tassajara, one of my main teachings since leaving Zen Center has been to gather a small group of people, sit with them, introduce a little quote or theme, and lead them around a chosen route, cultivating mindful presence through walking and sitting quietly in the midst of city life.
+And so, having tried versions of it at City Center, Green Gulch and Tassajara, one of my favourite things to do these days is to gather a small group of people, sit with them, maybe introduce a little quote or theme, and lead them around a chosen route, cultivating mindful presence through walking and sitting quietly in the midst of city life.

 There are so many little corners of San Francisco that lend themselves to the activity, surrounded by beauty, views, and sometimes quiet.
-We have visited hills and canyons, creeks and beaches, staircases and alleys; we have listened to birds and waves, watched butterflies and bees, smelled flowers and ocean spray.
+We have visited hills and canyons, creeks and beaches, staircases and alleys, lakes and hidden parks; we have listened to birds and waves, watched butterflies and bees, smelled flowers and ocean spray.
 We have looked over all sides of San Francisco and to the mountains beyond.

 Leading the way along the Horse Pasture Trail near Tassajara, summer 2019.
-Photo courtesy of, and copyright, April Nemeth.
+Photo courtesy of April Nemeth.

 Leading the way up the Smelter Trail at Wilbur in October.
 Photo courtesy of Laura Della Guardia.